-Payables to IPERS - At June 30, 2022, the District reported payables to IPERS of \$0 for legally required District contributions and \$0 for legally required employee contributions withheld from employee wages which had not yet been remitted to IPERS.
+Payables to IPERS - At June 30, 2023, the District reported payables to IPERS of \$0 for legally required District contributions and \$0 for legally required employee contributions withheld from employee wages which had not yet been remitted to IPERS.

-Voluntary Early Retirement Plan - The District offers voluntary early retirement plans to its certified, administrative, and classified employees.
+Voluntary Termination Benefits Plan - The District offers voluntary termination benefit plans to its certified, administrative, and classified employees.
 Eligible employees must be at least age fifty-five, must have completed either fifteen or twenty years of service, depending on the employee's classification, and the last five years must be consecutive or employed for thirty years, of which the last one year shall be consecutive full-time.
 Employees must complete an application which is required to be approved by the Board of Education.

-The early retirement incentive for each eligible employee is up to 50% of the employee's base salary calculated by using different methods depending on the type of employee.
+The voluntary termination benefit incentive for each eligible employee is up to 50% of the employee's base salary calculated by using different methods depending on the type of employee.

-The cost of early retirements expected to be liquidated currently, are recorded as a liability of the special revenue - management levy fund.
-At June 30, 2022, the District has obligations to (35) participants with a total accrued liability of \$504,759.
-These early retirement benefits will be paid July 1, 2022.
+The cost of voluntary termination benefits expected to be liquidated currently, are recorded as a liability of the special revenue - management levy fund.
+At June 30, 2023, the District has obligations to (32) participants with a total accrued liability of \$489,861.
+These voluntary termination benefits will be paid July 1, 2023.

-Early retirement benefits paid during the year ended June 30, 2022, totaled \$694,656.
+Voluntary termination benefits paid during the year ended June 30, 2023, totaled \$504,759.